jpsl1/End-to-End-Data-Analytics-Portfolio/README.md

 **Phase 2 data:** Place "loan_data.csv" in your chosen directory and update paths in all Phase 2 notebooks accordingly.

 The notebooks are pre-run with all outputs saved.
 Charts and results are visible without running the code.

 ---

-## Key Limitations

-- The datasets are publicly available and not suitable for production deployment
-- No macroeconomic factors or external stress scenarios are included
-- The near-perfect performance of the Phase 2 tree-based model reflects dataset characteristics rather than real-world predictive power
-- The datasets reflect structural limitations common in real-world data, including missing values, skewed distributions, and reliance on proxy variables
-- Analytical results are sensitive to data quality and feature availability
-- Smaller datasets lead to increased uncertainty, particularly in intermediate predictions
-- Larger datasets improve stability but may still contain hidden biases or unobserved dependencies
-- The analysis is observational — it identifies patterns and associations, not causal relationships

----

 ## Technical Stack
 Python 3.10 - pandas, numpy, scipy, scikit-learn, XGBoost, matplotlib, seaborn, joblib

----

-## Running the Notebooks
-Data files are not included.
-Download datasets from Kaggle, update file paths in notebooks, and install dependencies via pip install -r requirements.txt.
-Notebooks are pre-run with all outputs saved.